FRRouting/frr/doc/user/fabricd.rst

 .. clicmd:: log-adjacency-changes

-.. clicmd:: no log-adjacency-changes

    Log changes in adjacency state.

 .. clicmd:: set-overload-bit

-.. clicmd:: no set-overload-bit

    Set overload bit to avoid any transit traffic.

 .. clicmd:: purge-originator

-.. clicmd:: no purge-originator

    Enable or disable :rfc:`6232` purge originator identification.

 .. clicmd:: fabric-tier (0-14)

-.. clicmd:: no fabric-tier

    Configure a static tier number to advertise as location in the fabric